5 Privacy Trends for 2025: What to Watch For

 Most businesses invest in data security because of the high number of cyber threats they face.
 If your business doesn’t have such a solution, it’s time to get one—CCPA compliance means you have to provide “adequate security” for the consumer data you collect.

 A business relies on consumer data for its marketing activities.
 If you have too many users opting out of data sharing, you won’t be able to rely as much on targeted ads.
-There are ways to overcome this, of course, but you would have to change up your strategy to compensate.
+There are ways to overcome this, of course, but you would have to change up your strategy to respond to consumer requests to exercise their CCPA rights.
 Collecting first-party and zero-party data, for example, can be a way to get information on your prospects with less of an impact on their privacy rights.

 On the face of it, CCPA compliance can seem tedious and expensive.
 However, it does provide an opportunity for you to demonstrate to your users your commitment to protecting their privacy and rights.
 Consider making your dedication to data privacy an aspect of your brand, promote your organization’s trust center and/or privacy documents in customer communications, or see where and whether privacy impacts the customer journey.